-Client Lifecycle KYC Management is an end-to-end process that enables an organisation to digitally transform how they manage their Know Your Customer operation – from initial onboarding, identity verification and enhanced due diligence, through to ongoing monitoring and remediation.
+Client lifecycle KYC management is an end-to-end process that enables an organisation to digitally transform how they manage their Know Your Customer operation – from initial onboarding, identity verification and enhanced due diligence through to ongoing monitoring and remediation.

 Ensuring you have appropriate processes and software in place is crucial.
-Simple, but powerful and effective, solutions and processes will ensure that your compliance teams are better able to manage both current and future situations.
-These processes should provide the various regulators with the information and audit trails that are required, as well as providing a friction-free experience for your customers to build a long term relationship.
+Simple but powerful and effective solutions and business processes will ensure that your compliance teams are better able to manage both current and future situations.
+These processes should provide the various regulators with the information and audit trails that are required, as well as provide a friction-free experience for your customers to build a long-term relationship.

 Due to the recent limitations on face-to-face interaction, many firms have migrated all their client onboarding to remote solutions.
 Those that haven’t will no doubt be struggling to deliver the level of service that their clients demand, as well as finding it difficult to manage any resource-hungry manual or legacy systems with reduced headcount or remote working.